London Attractions by Zone: The Ultimate Guide for Beginners

 1.1 Buckingham Palace

-Buckingham Palace is the official residence of the British monarch and a must-see attraction.
-Witness the Changing of the Guard ceremony outside the palace and explore its magnificent State Rooms during the summer months.
+Buckingham Palace — the official residence of the British monarch — is a must-see sight.
+See the Changing of the Guard ceremony outside the palace and visit its stunning State Rooms at the height of summer.

 1.2 The Tower of London

-The Tower of London is a historic castle located on the north bank of the River Thames.
-Discover its intriguing history, view the priceless Crown Jewels, and join a guided tour led by the Yeoman Warders (also known as Beefeaters).
+The Tower of London consists of that banks of the River Thames historic castle.
+Learn about its fascinating history, take in the priceless Crown Jewels and go on a guided tour led by the Yeoman Warders (also known as Beefeaters).

 Zone 2: Riverside and Cultural Gems